neuml/py27hash/README.md

 Python 2.7, 3.5, 3.6, 3.7, & 3.8 are supported.

 ## How to use
 You only need to replace object instantiation to use this package.
-There are multiple ways to do this, with the preferred way to do it on a case by case basis.
+There are multiple ways to do this, with the best way to do it on a case by case basis.

 ### Replace each instantiation
 The first example replaces a single dict and set with a 2.7 dict.